 Ensure your sump pump is working

-Your sump pump is one of the best tools you have to avoid basement flooding.
+Your sump pump is one of the best tools you have to avoid basement floods.
 It’s vital to inspect it every few months to ensure that it is still working.
 But some sump pumps rely on electricity to operate.
 That means you’ll need to install a backup pump that uses batteries.
 And be sure the change the batteries regularly to prevent flooding.

 A flooded basement is a headache you don’t want to deal with very often.
 Once your basement has been returned to new, talk to your flooding restoration professional about what you can do to prevent your basement from flooding again.

 When it comes to flooding restoration, you will want to work with a professional you can trust.

 Here at FIRESTONE Restoration, we understand how scary it can be when your basement floods.
 That’s why we use the most up-to-date methods and equipment to help get your home back into shape.

 When you have a flooded basement, contact FIRESTONE Restoration and let us help.